wkorando/developer/java-panama/ffm-intro.md

 ## Introduction

-This lab introduce yout to the Foreign Function & Memory API which is a Preview Featture in Java 19.
+This lab introduces you to the Foreign Function & Memory API, a Preview Feature of Java 19.

 Estimated Time: ~8 minutes